zradlicz/Generative-OpenCV/README.md

 Folder | Contents
 ------------ | -------------
 Boid | A flocking simulation, bird-oids
-Video Writer | Program to write video from folder of images Diffusion Limited Aggregation | random walkers colliding with a seed creates fractaline shapes Fractional Brownian Motion | A way to create noise Mycelium | Implementation of a physarum (slime mold) simulation
+Diffusion Limited Aggregation | random walkers colliding with a seed creates fractaline shapes Fractional Brownian Motion | A way to create noise Mycelium | Implementation of a physarum (slime mold) simulation